jhollinger/occams-record/README.md

 EXPERIMENTAL.
 A low-memory interface for running large ActiveRecord queries.

 When pulling back very large sets of data in ActiveRecord, `preload` and `find_each` are the go-to tools.
 But when you need to eager load more than a few associations (especially a few `has_many`'s), these tools start to break down.
 (More associations = more memory usage per batch = smaller batches = more batches = more time.)
 MicroRecord seeks to solve these issues by making some very specific trade-offs:
-* MicroRecord results are roughly one-thid the size of ActiveRecord results.
+* MicroRecord results are one-thid the size of ActiveRecord results, or less.
-* MicroRecord queries take rougly one-third the time of ActiveRecord queries.
+* MicroRecord queries take one-third the time of ActiveRecord queries, or less.
 * MicroRecord results are read-only.
 * MicroRecord objects do not have any instance methods from your Rails models; they're purely database rows.
 * You can still write your queries using ActiveRecord's query builder, as well as your existing models' scopes.